 We believe effective risk management relies on the following principles.
 They guide our approach to managing and reducing risk in our operations.

 Being well prepared is essential and we take a range of steps to ensure that we’ve done our groundwork when it comes to managing risks properly.
-For us this means conducting risk assessments of any new programs and placements before they launch and working collaboratively with our partners to establish thorough risk management procedures and regular reporting.
+For us this means conducting risk assessments of any new programs and placements before they launch and working collaboratively with our local program operators to establish thorough risk management procedures and regular reporting.
 This helps us to build a clear picture of where risks lie, enables us to monitor performance across our network of programs, and ensures that in the unlikely event of an incident occurring, we can resolve it quickly and limit the impact on both volunteers and our operations.

 It is also very important that volunteers are well prepared.
 We think having a clear understanding of the potential risks and how to avoid them, before setting off on a volunteering program significantly helps to reduce the likelihood of incidents occurring.
 That’s why as part of our pre-departure briefing, we provide IVHQ volunteers with detailed information about the potential risks involved in a volunteering abroad program, a detailed guide on how to avoid them, and a summary of the basic emergency procedures relevant for their program.
 The biggest potential risks for volunteers are often present in activities they undertake in their free time, rather than activities undertaken as part of their volunteering program.
 So we ensure the pre-departure briefing also includes information about reducing risk in these situations.
 IVHQ volunteers are required to complete this pre-departure briefing before arriving in their chosen destination and a failure to do so is a breach of IVHQ’s Code of Conduct.